 Here’s the final fact you need to know about financial aid.
 It is negotiable.
 College financial aid departments call this process “appealing” the financial aid award.
-Once you receive your financial aid award, you can write a letter appealing the award, and present special circumstances that would justify a better award.
+Once you receive your financial aid letter, you can write a letter presenting special circumstances that justify more financial aid.

-Writing such a letter requires some thought.
-Be clear about what your financial circumstances are that require a reassessment of your financial need.
-This article provides a good template to use.
+You can only use this process when your circumstances genuinely justify more aid, so writing such a letter requires some thought.
+Be clear about the situation that requires a reassessment of your financial need.
+This article provides an excellent template to use.

 Different Types of College Financial Aid

-Financial aid can seem like an all-encompassing term, but there are many types of aid.
-Knowing how these differ is important to maximize your award:
+Financial aid can seem like an all-encompassing term, but there are many types of assistance.
+Knowing how these differ is essential to maximize your award:

-Need-based aid refers to financial aid offered based on your financial circumstances.
-That’s as opposed to aid offered because of the achievements of your child.
-Colleges define “need” as the difference between their cost of attendance and your EFC.
+Need-based aid is offered based on your financial circumstances.
+“Need,” as defined by colleges, is the difference between their cost of attendance and your EFC.
 You can’t get more need-based aid than this.